AP sources: US border agency leader is being forced out

 Despite decades in law enforcement, Magnus was an outsider.
 As the police chief in Tucson, Arizona, he rejected federal grants to collaborate on border security with the agency he now leads and kept a distance from Border Patrol leaders in a region where thousands of agents are assigned.

-In July, Magnus released an investigation that said Border Patrol agents on horseback engaged in “unnecessary use of force” against Haitians at a massive camp in Del Rio, Texas in September 2021 but didn’t whip any with their reins.
+In July, Magnus released an investigation that said Border Patrol agents on horseback engaged in “unnecessary use of force” against Haitians at a massive camp in Del Rio, Texas, in September 2021.
+The investigation also found the agents did not use their reins to whip the Haitians.

-The National Border Patrol Council has been more muted in its criticism of Magnus than of Mayorkas but Judd, the union president, said he welcomed Magnus’ departure.
+The National Border Patrol Council, the agents’ union, has been more muted in its criticism of Magnus than of Mayorkas.
+But Judd, the union president, said he welcomed Magnus’ departure.

 “I think it’s a good thing,” Judd said.
 “He was just working on policies that were just going to incentivize more criminal activity.
 The vehicle-pursuit policy, had he implemented that, all it would have done is increase criminal activity.”